amimoto/sioba/sioba/README.md

 The `Interface` class (from `sioba.base`) is the cornerstone of the `sioba` module.
 All other specialized interface classes inherit from it.
 It establishes the fundamental contract for managing the lifecycle and I/O operations of a terminal connection.

+This interface also provides terminal emulation by integrating with the `pyte` library.
+This allows it to maintain a virtual screen, understand ANSI escape codes, and keep track of cursor position and screen content more accurately.

 **Key Responsibilities:**

 *   **Lifecycle Management:** Handles the initialization, startup, and shutdown of the interface.